ne-bulochkin/performance-challenge-andrei/README.md

 ## How to submit the solution

-You can share it with a having a document based on [Pleo Flow design doc template](Template-Design-Doc.md) or in the format of your choice.
+You can share it in a document based on [Pleo Design Doc template](Template-Design-Doc.md) or in the format of your choice.

-We recommend having an iterative approach, and on each scaling phase, describe the steps taken to scale the system, how to load test it, what assumptions were taken, and a link or an image to a design tool that describes the solution.
+We recommend you to follow an iterative approach, and on each scaling phase, describe the steps taken to scale the system, how to load test it, what assumptions were taken, and a link or an image to a design tool that describes the solution.
 Each of these steps can be a new commit so we can see the design process.